Hi! I’m Liz.

 BIOGRAPHY:

-Liz Groeschen is a Brooklyn based multi-disciplinary artist, writer, and producer.
+Liz Groeschen is a Brooklyn based multi-disciplinary artist using a variety of mediums to focus on gender, women’s health, and the maternal experience in The United States.
 Originally from Alexandria, Kentucky, she began her art practice by documenting different cultures around the world while teaching English as a Foreign Language in the Czech Republic and South Korea.
-While teaching in Seoul, she began freelancing as well as exhibiting her photography and mixed media artwork in both Asia and The United States.
+While teaching in Seoul, she began freelancing (as a writer and photographer) as well as exhibiting her photographic and mixed media artwork (in both Asia and back in The United States).
 Her photography has been in The Korea Herald, The LA Times, and The Guardian (among others).
 In 2012, Seoul Selection published a book “Charlie and Liz’s Subway Adventures” featuring her photography from a three-year documentary project examining Seoul neighborhoods.

 Liz, her husband, two children, and one dog can be found in Prospect Park most weekends.